pinterest/gestalt/docs/markdown/get_started/developers/development_process.md

   yarn jest -u
   ```

-  - Run **[Playwright accessibility integration tests](https://www.npmjs.com/package/@axe-core/playwright)**.
+  - Run [Playwright accessibility integration tests](https://www.npmjs.com/package/@axe-core/playwright).
 If any documentation examples are expected to fail accessibility testing, wrap the example in a container with `data-skip-accessibility-check`.

   ```bash
   yarn playwright:test accessibility/
   ```

-  - Run **[Playwright visual diff snapshot tests**](https://playwright.dev/docs/test-snapshots)\*\*.
+  - Run [Playwright visual diff snapshot tests](https://playwright.dev/docs/test-snapshots).
 If any component changes are expected to visually modify your component, you must update the snapshot tests

   ```bash
   # Start the documentation server (required for updating macOS snapshots)